fbidu/feature-change/README.md

 ## Usage

-1. Install with pip or your favorite package manager `pip install feature-change`
+1. **Install** with pip or your favorite package manager `pip install feature-change`

     a.
 If you can't or don't want to add a new dependency, feel free to just copy the current code from `change.py`.
 It is pretty straightforward.

-2. Define the functions you want to be called.
+2. **Define the logging functions** you want to be called.
 They will receive two keyword arguments `current` and `new`, with the current and the new result.

     ```python